cafebazaar/unitypurchasing/unitypurchasing-unity/Assets/Bazaar/Purchasing/Documentation~/UnityIAPWindowsConfiguration.md

 ### Getting started

 1. Write a game implementing Unity IAP.
-See [Unity IAP Initialization](UnityIAPInitialization) and [Integrating Unity IAP with your game](https://unity3d.com/learn/tutorials/topics/analytics/integrating-unity-iap-your-game-beta).
+See [Unity IAP Initialization](Overview.md).

 1. Keep the game's product identifiers on-hand for use in Microsoft's Windows Dev Center Dashboard to perform remote Windows Store testing later.